 7) Your right to object

-You have the right to object to us processing your personal data for the purposes we consider to be in the public interest whilst exercising our official authority as a Fire and Rescue Service.
+You have the right to object to us processing your personal information for the purposes we consider to be in the public interest whilst exercising our official authority as a Fire and Rescue Service.

 8) Rights relating to automated decision making

 You have a right to not be evaluated on the basis of automated processing and decisions.
 This is to ensure that any potentially damaging decisions are not made about you without appropriate human intervention.
-Automated processing includes profiling, which is when different types of data are brought together to build a picture of a person’s personality, behaviour or habits.
+Automated processing includes profiling, which is when different types of information are brought together to build a picture of a person’s personality, behaviour or habits.

 You can object to automated decision-making, including profiling, if that decision has a significant or legal effect on you.
 You will need to write to us, explaining your objection.